Short sellers shopped for Macy's stock ahead of Black Friday

-SAN FRANCISCO (Reuters) - Short sellers shopping for overpriced stocks snapped up shares of beleaguered department store Macys (M.N) heading into Black Friday.
+SAN FRANCISCO, Dec 2 (Reuters) - Short sellers shopping for overpriced stocks snapped up shares of beleaguered department store Macys heading into Black Friday.

 The volume of Macy’s shares borrowed by short sellers grew 11 percent in the three days leading up to Thursday’s Thanksgiving holiday, according to lending data from SunGard’s Astec Analytics, even as optimism among other investors about the upcoming holiday shopping season fueled a 6 percent rise in the stock.